TheDuck314/halite2018/README.md

 # halite2018

-This is my entry for Halite 3: https://halite.io/ .
+This is my entry for [Halite 3](https://halite.io/).
 My final uploaded version is in bots/41_aleph4 and will probably finish 6th.

 `versions.txt` has brief notes on the changes in each uploaded version and also the mu of most versions.